The Sorceress' Revolt

 Spring thunder roared.

 The rain soon stopped, but the thunderstorm continued.
 It was dangerous to linger under such a large tree, so Tanshi decided to run out and find better shelter.
-As he ran past the rock bridge, he slipped and fell, landing with his palms flat on the muddy ground.
+As he sprinted past the rock bridge, he slipped and fell, landing with his palms flat on the muddy ground.
 He tried to rise and caught sight of something in front of him.

 It was his pewter staff!